LsrkMateo/Hashnode-blogs/clh87pufy000709mg37d7hy5d.md

 ![Use requirements.txt | PyCharm Documentation](https://resources.jetbrains.com/help/img/idea/2023.1/py_req_notification.png align="left")

 In the case of pip, a file called requirements.txt is generated that contains a list of all dependencies and their exact versions.
-This file can be used to install all necessary dependencies in a new environment
+This file can be used to install all necessary dependencies in a new environment.

+> Last but not least, you must put in your .gitignore file the directory: node\_modules

 ## Use .gitignore